matthewwachter/td-sourcerer/README.md

 - **File** - Specify a file on the disk.
 	- Should start in black and end in white.
-	- The file is played over the duration of the transition set with the **Transition Time** parameter
+	- The file is played over the duration of the transition set with the **Transition Time** parameter.
+	- Frames are automatically interpolated.

 - **TOP** - Specify a TOP in the scene.
 	- Should start in black and end in white.
-	- A **transition_progress** channel is provided in the CHOP output of the Sourcerer component to easily drive a generative transition while using the TOP transition type.
+	- **transition_value** and **transition_progress** can be used to drive this transition. transition_progress is the linear transition progress and transition_value is the lookup value across the transition shape.

 ###Follow Actions